Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling

-We use quantized LoRA (QLoRA) \citep{hu2021lora, dettmers2023qlora} for fine-tuning all models to ensure a fair comparison between the smallest and the largest models and make fine-tuning possible under constrained computing requirements.
-LoRA is applied to query and value attention matrices inside each encoder or decoder block with a fixed rank of $r=64$, a scaling parameter of $\alpha=16$, and a dropout probability of $p=0.1$.
-This way, only decomposed query and value matrices, and the SL head parameters are optimized with cross-entropy loss, yielding a drastic trainable parameter reduction per model.
-The cross-entropy loss is adjusted to consider only the first token of each tokenized word from the input sequence.
+\paragraph{Optimization and Pre-processing.} We use quantized LoRA (QLoRA) \citep{hu2021lora, dettmers2023qlora} for fine-tuning all models to ensure a fair comparison between the smallest and the largest models and enable fine-tuning under constrained computing resources.
+QLoRA is applied to query and value attention matrices inside each encoder or decoder block with a fixed rank of $r=64$, a scaling parameter of $\alpha=16$, and a dropout probability of $p=0.1$.
+This way, only decomposed query and value matrices, along with the SL head parameters, are optimized with cross-entropy loss, yielding a drastic trainable parameter reduction per model.
 The models are trained in bfloat16 precision, with loaded pre-trained weights in 4-bit NormalFloat data type, and we use double quantization.
-With QLoRA and the mentioned quantization configuration, all models can fit into 40GB of GPU memory of ``Ampere A100'' and are trained with a consistent batch size of $16$ per experiment.
+Using this setup, we were able to fit all models into 40GB of GPU memory of Ampere A100 and are trained with a consistent batch size of 16 per experiment.
+To use this batch size across models, we pre-process all datasets to a maximum tokenized sequence length of 128.
+This cutoff is optimal as there are <10 sentences for each dataset and split that end up truncated independent of the tokenizer used.
+We pad the sequences to the longest example in the batch and randomly sample examples for training depending on the seed.
 We train the models with paged 8-bit AdamW \citep{loshchilov2017decoupled} optimizer to handle the memory spikes \cite{dettmers2023qlora}.
 The parameters of AdamW are fixed to $\beta_1=0.9, \beta_2=0.95, \epsilon=1\mathrm{e}{-5}, \lambda=0.1$.
 For the learning rate scheduler, we choose cosine annealing scheduler \citep{loshchilov2016sgdr}.
-We apply gradient clipping to $1.0$, gradient accumulation with four steps, and gradient checkpointing.
-We use a consistent learning rate of $2\mathrm{e}{-4}$ across all experiments and fine-tune PLMs or LLMs over a fixed number of five epochs.
-All results are averages of five runs with different seeds ($seeds=[120,121,122,123,124]$), and we always pick the last model for each seed.
-We do not tune the hyperparameters due to the computing constraints but fix them to the mentioned recommended values in advance.
+We apply gradient clipping set to $1.0$, gradient accumulation with four steps, and gradient checkpointing.
+We use a consistent learning rate of $2\mathrm{e}{-4}$ across all experiments and fine-tune models over a fixed number of five epochs.
+All results are averages of five runs with different seeds, and we always pick the last model for each seed.